 - Align the objectives of principals.
 I have seen startups implode when principals were pitted against each other on mutually exclusive objectives, like adding more technology versus keeping costs down.
 Quantify time and cost goals early, get agreement from all, and measure results regularly to verify alignment.

 - Every process needs a system.
-Define and use well-thought-out systems, manual or automated, to ensure repeatable success of every key process.
+Define and use well-thought-out systems, manual or automated, to ensure the repeatable success of every key process.
 The most basic element of every startup system is a written, agreed, and measurable business plan.

 - Manage priorities.
 You must relentlessly communicate to all constituents the current priorities, and keep the total to a manageable number.
 One of the biggest mistakes I see in startups is a new and larger set of priorities every week, causing the team to lose momentum and lose commitment.